 This is not a post about how to be a great parent because unlike work, parenting is very subjective.
 There are no titles or pay increases, only endless care you must provide in hopes that your child enjoys their youth, learns new things, and grows up to be a good person.

 I have zero credibility with regards to teaching others how to be good parents given my 15+ months of experience.
 So I won’t try.
 All I can hypothesize is that the more time we spend with our children, the higher likelihood that we may become better parents, all else being equal.

 Spending more time with your child makes you keenly aware of your child’s unique needs.
 As a full-time parent, you end up morphing into a pediatrician, physical therapist, visual therapist, and occupational therapist all-in-one to ensure your baby is getting everything he or she needs.

 Therefore, we can set up a loose parental ranking system based on time for the good of your child (not yourself):

-1) Both partners stay at home to raise their child, while both partners have activities to demonstrate work ethic.
+2) Both partners stay at home to raise their child, while also having work from home work.

-4) Both partners go to work, leaving the child with a daycare provider.
+5) Both partners go to work, leaving the child with a child care provider.

-7) A single parent who is never home and is strung out on drugs, alcohol, or any other type of destructive substance.
+8) A single parent who is never home and is strung out on drugs, alcohol, or any other type of destructive substance.

 You can be a good parent in any of the above scenarios except for the last one.
-But even if you find yourself in scenario 1 or 2, you won’t necessarily become a great parent.
 At the end of the day, you can only try your best and make the most of your current situation.